 English for Health Sciences

 This section of AL 2290 is a special topics course focusing on academic English for health sciences.
-Academic English for Health Sciences is designed to improve students’ academic English communication and critical thinking skills in a health science context.
-Students participate in discussions and presentations on health-related topics to help them effectively and confidently communicate in English.
-Students learn how to develop and appropriately use academic and general health science vocabulary.
-In addition, students analyze and write common academic genres in health science fields (such as summaries, reflections, and opinion editorials), with a focus on organization and development, writing style, sentence structure, and grammar.
-Communication topics to be explored include effective intercultural communication skills and the psychosocial aspects of communication.
+Academic English for Health Sciences is designed to improve your academic English communication and critical thinking skills in a health science context.
+You will participate in discussions, debates, role-plays, and presentations on health-related topics to help you effectively and confidently communicate.
+You will learn how to develop and appropriately use academic and general health science vocabulary.
+In addition, you will read, analyze, and write academic genres common in health science fields (such as summaries, reflections, and opinion editorials) with a focus on organization, development, and writing style.
+Communication topics to be explored include effective intercultural communication skills and the psychosocial aspects of communication in healthcare.

 Students enrolled in Academic English for Health Sciences must also be enrolled in the Summer Institute’s Chemistry, Biology, or Communication and Communication Diversity in Health Care System course.